AlexPoltak/vrs_cvicenie_3/README.md

 ```js
 void selectInTrajectory(int fromPoint,int toPoint)
 ```
-3. To deselect all points among defined points, call **deselectInTrajectory** on map QFrame:
+3. To deselect all points among defined points(to change state to "not selected"), call **deselectInTrajectory** on map QFrame:

     - `start` - index of start point
     - `goal` - index of end point